oracle/odpi/doc/src/functions/dpiSodaColl.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **coll** [IN] -- a reference to the collection to which a reference is to be added.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

 .. function:: int dpiSodaColl_createIndex(dpiSodaColl* coll, \